rehierl/abstract-properties/13-x-document-order/13-0-the-tag-based-syntax/3-2-malformed-documents.md

 ```

 At the very beginning of a document a parser can be understood to initialize
-a stack of current nodes, which effectively represents the rooted path of the
+a stack of current nodes, which will represent the rooted path of the current
-current node (aka. **the current rooted path**): The root of the document tree
+node (aka. **the current rooted path**): The root of the document tree will
-will be located at the stack's very bottom, and the current node at the stack's
+be located at the stack's very bottom (left-most, first node), and the current
-very top.
+node at the stack's very top (right-most, last node).

 ```
 tags - <r> <a> <b> </a> </b> </r>        stack - (r)